WebAssembly/component-model/design/mvp/Async.md

 exert *backpressure* to allow some tasks to finish (and release private resources) before admitting new async export calls.
-To do this, a component may call the `task.backpressure` built-in to set a "backpressure" flag that causes subsequent export calls to immediately return in the [starting](#starting) state without calling the component's Core WebAssembly code.
+To do this, a component may call the `task.backpressure` built-in to set a "backpressure" flag that causes subsequent export calls to immediately return in the "starting" state without calling the component's Core WebAssembly code.

-Once backpressure is enabled, the current task can [wait](#waiting) for existing tasks to finish and release their associated resources.
-Thus, a task can [wait](#waiting) with or without backpressure, depending on whether it wants to accept new accept new export calls while waiting or not.
+Once task enables backpressure, it can [wait](#waiting) for existing tasks to finish and release their associated resources.
+Thus, a task can choose to [wait](#waiting) with or without backpressure enabled, depending on whether it wants to accept new accept new export calls while waiting or not.

 See the [`canon_task_backpressure`] function and [`Task.enter`] method in the Canonical ABI explainer for the setting and implementation of backpressure.

-### Starting

-When a component asynchronously lifts a function, instead of the function eagerly receiving its lowered parameters (as a synchronous function would) the asynchronously-lifted Core WebAssembly function is passed an empty list of arguments and must instead call an imported [`task.start`] built-in to lower and receive its arguments.

-The main reason to have `task.start` is so that an overloaded component can enable [backpressure](#backpressure) and then [wait](#waiting) for existing tasks to finish before the receiving the arguments to the current task.
-See the [`canon_task_start`] function in the Canonical ABI explainer for more details.

-Before a task has called `task.start`, it is considered in the "starting" state.
-After calling `task.start`, the task is in a "started" state.
+Once a task is allowed to start according to these backpressure rules, its arguments are lowered into the callee's linear memory and the task is in the "started" state.

 ### Returning

-Symmetric to starting, the way a Core WebAssembly function returns its value is by calling [`task.return`], passing the core values that are to be lifted.
+The way an async Core WebAssembly function returns its value is by calling [`task.return`], passing the core values that are to be lifted.

 The main reason to have `task.return` is so that a task can continue execution after returning its value.
 This is useful for various finalization tasks (such as logging, billing or metrics) that don't need to be on the critical path of returning a value to the caller.
-(It also subsumes and generalizes the Canonical ABI's `post_return` function used by synchronous functions to release memory.)

 A task may not call `task.return` unless it is in the "started" state.
 Once `task.return` is called, the task is in the "returned" state.
 A task can only